mgalavai/pebble-nix/README.md

   - Replaced nodejs-14_x with generic nodejs package
   - Updated pkgconfig to pkg-config for compatibility with newer Nixpkgs
   - Implemented bare Python 2.7 setup with zero dependencies to avoid conflicts
-  - Created a direct pip installation without using pip or virtualenv packages
+  - Created a completely offline Python package installation using Nix packages
+  - Pre-cached pip installer to avoid network requirements during build
   - Used local directory-based HOME to avoid TMPDIR permission issues
   - Used strictly Python 2.7 compatible package versions (pyyaml, pillow, etc.)
   - Fixed pip command not found errors with absolute paths to pip executable